Elmer L. Fulton

-Elmer Lincoln Fulton (April 22, 1865 – October 4, 1939) was an American politician and a U.S. Representative from Oklahoma.
+Elmer Lincoln Fulton (April 22, 1865 – October 4, 1939) was an American lawyer and politician who served one term as a U.S. Representative from Oklahoma from 1907 to 1909.

 Biography

 Born in Magnolia, Iowa, on April 22, 1865, Fulton was son to Jacob and Eliza Ann McAllester Fulton.
 He moved to Nebraska in 1870 with his parents, and they settled in Pawnee City.
 He attended the public schools and Tabor College, Tabor, Iowa.
 He studied law, and was admitted to the bar in 1895.
 He commenced practice at Pawnee City until he moved to Stillwater, in the Territory of Oklahoma, in 1901.
 There, he continued the practice of law.

-He married Mabel Rinehart on March 7, 1906.
+Congress

 Fulton was elected as a Democrat to the Sixtieth Congress September 17, 1907, and served from November 16, 1907, when Oklahoma was admitted as a State into the Union, until March 4, 1909.
-He was an unsuccessful candidate for reelection in 1908 to the Sixty-first Congress, and resumed the practice of law in Oklahoma City, Oklahoma.
+He was an unsuccessful candidate for reelection in 1908 to the Sixty-first Congress.

+Later career

+After leaving Congress, he resumed the practice of law in Oklahoma City, Oklahoma.

 Appointed assistant attorney general of Oklahoma in 1919, Fulton served until 1922, when he resigned and again resumed the practice of his profession.

 Death

 Fulton died on October 4, 1939 (age 74 years, 165 days) in Oklahoma City, Oklahoma.
 He is interred at Valhalla Cemetery, St. Louis, Missouri.

+Family

+He married Mabel Rinehart on March 7, 1906.

-Senator Charles William Fulton from Oregon, was his brother.
+Senator Charles W. Fulton from Oregon, was his brother.